cfreshman/pico-fi/README.md

 See [packs/hello-world](./src/packs/remote-repl/__init__.py) for a showcase of pico-fi features

+Tip: prefix non-index.html files with the pack name, like cards-icon.png, since all the files get moved into the base directory when built

 #### Looking for project ideas?
 * A multiplayer chess/checkers app anyone in the area can connect to
 * Publish sensor data with MQTT https://www.tomshardware.com/how-to/send-and-receive-data-raspberry-pi-pico-w-mqtt